AccelerationConsortium/ac-microcourses/docs/certificate-framework.md

 ---- | ---- | ----
 Controlling pumps and pipettes | Workflow orchestration<br>Microcontrollers<br>Peristaltic pumps<br>Linear actuators<br>Motor drivers | Implement software to control a peristaltic pump via a microcontroller and a motor driver<br>Build the "Digital Pipette" and implement software to control the linear actuator
 Automated liquid handlers | Workflow orchestration<br>Jubilee<br>Opentrons | Perform liquid transfer between vials with an automated liquid handler (Jubilee or Opentrons)
-Mobile robotics | The Robot Operating System (ROS) | Demonstrate control of a mobile cobot using ROS Computer vision | OpenCV<br>AprilTags | Demonstrate spatial referencing and ID lookup by using OpenCV and AprilTags Solid sample transfer | Workflow orchestration<br>ROS<br>AprilTags<br>Multi-axis robotics | Use ROS, AprilTags, and a multi-axis robot to perform solid sample transfer
+Mobile robotics | ROS | Demonstrate control of a mobile cobot using the Robot Operating System (ROS) Computer vision | OpenCV<br>AprilTags | Demonstrate spatial referencing and ID lookup by using OpenCV and AprilTags Solid sample transfer | Workflow orchestration<br>ROS<br>AprilTags<br>Multi-axis robotics | Use ROS, AprilTags, and a multi-axis robot to perform solid sample transfer